-Use the below comprehensive guide designed for all telecom users—from small business owners to enterprise IT managers.
+Use the AVOXI comprehensive guide designed for all telecom users—from small business owners to enterprise IT managers.

 How to Manage Your Caller ID (CLI) for Better Connection Rates

-Caller ID, or CLI (Calling Line Identification), is the information shown on a phone screen during a call.
+Caller ID, or CLI (Calling Line Identification), is the information shown on a phone screen during an outbound call.

 1. Outbound Caller ID

-Outbound Caller ID is the phone number your recipient sees on their device.
+Outbound Caller ID is the verified phone number your recipient sees on their device when you dial out.

-- Mobile Apps: Used by remote teams and field staff.
+Mobile Apps: Used seamlessly by remote teams and field staff.

-Pro-Tip: Consistency is key.
-Using the same outbound number for specific departments (like Support or Billing) helps customers recognize your brand.
+💡 Pro-Tip: Consistency is key.
+Utilizing the same outbound number for specific departments (like Support or Billing) helps customers recognize your brand, boosting callback rates.

 2. Caller ID for Incoming Calls

-Inbound Caller ID tells you who is calling before you pick up.
+Inbound Caller ID tells your team exactly who is calling before they pick up the phone.

 3. Local CLI & International Compatibility

-AVOXI provides local Caller ID for many high-traffic regions, including:
+To solve this, AVOXI provides localized outbound Caller ID capabilities across high-traffic global regions, including:

-Note: We work to ensure your number displays correctly, but international carrier regulations mean that 100% delivery cannot be guaranteed for every single global destination.
+⚠️ Note: While AVOXI actively works with local tier-one providers to ensure your number displays correctly, strict international carrier regulations mean that 100% delivery cannot be guaranteed for every single global destination without local matching tools.

 Need a Local Presence?

-If your business needs to appear local in a specific country, explore our:
+If your business needs to appear local in a specific country to foster trust and bypass international long-distance fees for your clients, explore our specialized solutions:

 4. International Caller ID Restrictions

-- Be Consistent: Avoid changing your outbound numbers too often.
+Be Consistent: Avoid rotating or changing your outbound numbers too often, which triggers spam algorithms.

-- Register Your Name: In the US and Canada, ensure your CNAM (Caller Name) is registered with your business name.
+Register Your Business Name: In the US and Canada, ensure your CNAM (Caller Name) is registered properly.

 Frequently Asked Questions (FAQ)